Maniabhishek/Data-Structure-And-Algorithm/11.BinaryTrees/x.isSymmetry.md

--  to solve this problem left binary tree and right binary when mirrored should overlap , left will become right and right will become right
+-  to solve this problem left binary tree and right binary when mirrored should overlap , left will become right and right will become left
 -  the solution is simple if we take left tree and right tree , and check opposite node on every traversal on both side then it should be equal , at any time value doesn't match we should return false

 ```ts